 New Force, the most traditional fascist group, advocates only for ethnic Italians.
-When I asked if it would take New Force Africans, or even more controversial for the modern Nazis, the Jews in their ranks, then Luke Léardini - the head New Force in Veneto - replied: "We would like to avoid their adoption, because of the system, when Africans here intend to get rid of Europeans, and because many Jews are standing behind this system."
-Then he moved away from the topic somewhat, saying that Africans are also victims of the "system" and it is not necessary to blame all Jews.
-However, when I asked him about the theory of the Jewish conspiracy, he abruptly replied, "What are the roots of Soros?".
+When I asked if it would take New Force Africans, or even more controversial for the modern Nazis, the Jews in their ranks, then Luke Léardini - the head New Force in Veneto, he answered: "We would like to avoid accepting them, because of the system, when Africans here intend to get rid of the Europeans, and because many Jews find themselves behind this system."
+Then he somewhat moved away from the topic, saying that Africans are also victims of the “system” and should not blame all Jews.
+However, when I asked him about the theory of the Jewish conspiracy, he sharply replied, “What are the roots of Soros?”.

 Фокус New Force on Italians may be inconsistent; to the question of whether Europeans of non-Italian origin can be set in motion, the representative replied that "Europeans can integrate into Italian society, but non-Europeans as a whole are not."
 Their position on Nazism gives ambiguity - "It's past, and we're doing real" - and outright evasion - "Millions of people died in the construction of the pyramids, but I do not see anyone saying that" Let's destroy the pyramids, or we'll worry that Then the Egyptians did. "

 For comparison, Casapound, despite the same Fascist self-identification, does not share a similar ideological view of ethnicity.
 She declares a desire for Italian fascism, which existed before the union with the Nazis and the subsequent introduction of racial laws.
-As the recently elected head answered in an interview Casapound Simone di Stefano, "We take immigrants to our movement, including Africans and Asians, and do not have any problems with Italian Jews."
-He also added that "Jews in Italy helped the fascist party to come to power ...
-We recognize that the introduction of the racial laws of 1938 year was a mistake."
+As the recently elected head answered in an interview Casapound Simone di Stefano, "We accept immigrants in our movement, including Africans and Asians, and have no problems with Italian Jews."
+He also added that "Jews in Italy helped the coming of the fascist party to power ...
+We recognize that the introduction of the 1938 racial laws of the year was a mistake."

 This uncertainty about the significance of the race sometimes leads to unintended comic moments.
-In response to the embarrassing situation when she accepted Samuel L. Jackson and Magic Johnson for idling immigrants, the famous Italian model and activist Casapound Nina Moritz, an immigrant of Croatian descent, announced that she had agreed to invite an African migrant to live in her house for a week as part of a reality show.
-She will pay for it 250 thousand dollars, which, she says, "will help more Italian families", and her participation in the show will demonstrate that "I am not a racist" and "never differentiated based on race in my life".
-Control over immigration, she continued, "should be about protecting our cities - skin color does not matter."
-Recalling this dodgy definition, di Stefano stated that "There is a difference between the admission of some immigrants and the replacement of the Italian population."
+In response to the embarrassing situation when she accepted Samuel L. Jackson and Magic Johnson for idling immigrants, the famous Italian model and activist Casapound Nina Moritz, a Croatian-born immigrant, announced that she had agreed to invite an African migrant to live in her house for a week as part of a reality show.
+She will pay 250 thousands of dollars for this, which she says will “help more Italian families,” and her participation in the show will demonstrate that “I am not racist” and ”have never made race-based distinctions in my life.”
+Immigration controls, she continued, “should be about protecting our cities - skin color does not matter.”
+In conjunction with this quirky definition, di Stefano stated that "There is a difference between the admission of some immigrants and the substitution of the Italian population."

 Position "Generations of Identity"On ethnos differs both from the radicalism of Forza Nuova, and from the declared neutrality of CasaPound.
 They focus on "ethno-cultural identity," in which both culture and ethnicity play a decisive role.
 "It's not about the race, but about the community and culture that you inherited through your environment and your ancestors," said the head "Generations of Identity" in Italy, Lorenzo Fiato.
-He clarified that the movement will not accept Africans, because its goal is to protect the identity of people who are seen as being disadvantaged in this regard: Europeans without a migration past.
-Fiato added that he has no problems with the reception of European Jews in motion to the extent that they are non-religious.
-And since the movement of the Italian Identarians tends to be defined as "European Mediterranean", they will not necessarily define themselves as absolutely or exclusively "white", taking into account the darker ethnic composition of their country.
-"It's not about the color of the skin, but about the origin," states Fiato.
-However, when the Lombardian candidate Atillio Fontana made the opposite statement about the protection of the "white race", many rightists spoke out in his defense, showing that this form of identity is gaining popularity among Italians who compare themselves with African migrants.
+He clarified that the movement will not accept Africans, because its goal is to protect the identity of people who are seen as deprived in this regard: Europeans without a migration past.
+Fiato added that he had no problem accepting European Jews into the movement to the extent that they are non-religious.
+And since the movement of Italian identists tends to be defined as “European Mediterranean”, they will not necessarily define themselves as absolutely or exclusively “white”, taking into account the darker ethnic composition of their country.
+“It's not about the color of the skin, but about the origin”, says Fiato.
+However, when Lombard candidate Atillio Fontana made the opposite statement about defending the “white race”, many right-wing ones came out in his defense, showing that this form of identity is gaining popularity among Italians, who compare themselves with African migrants.

 Tradition is located in the heart of these movements.
 Motto New Force says: "Order in the midst of chaos."
 It defends tradition mainly in terms of Catholicism, and opposes same-sex civil unions and abortions.
 Performance New Force about tradition brings us back to the fascist era; posters from Mussolini along with fascist slogans and symbols are hung on the walls of the party office in Veneto.
 The feeling of nostalgia is insurmountable, as if the story ended on the WWII, and FN's duty is to return it.
 Their library is filled with books devoted to the problems of modernism, Zionism and liberalism.
 Some of their activists throw Roman greetings as a manifestation of fascist patriotism, although this is more often associated with the greeting of the Nazis: they may overlap, but need not be understood as the same.
 Organizer New Force Luca Legardini stated that: "We take positive from fascism, and leave negative aspects behind."
 But it remained unclear exactly where they see these negative aspects, which was clarified by Adriano da Pozo, the coordinator Forza Nuovo in Central Italy: "For example, the fascist anthem" Little Black Face "was inspired by a black Ethiopian girl whom the fascists wanted to bring to Italy during the invasion of Ethiopia in order to offer her a decent life.
 But the black face has a completely different meaning for the Italians today. " He, of course, hinted at what they consider an ethnic replacement of Italians by African immigrants.
 Tradition for the fascists of New Force means referring to the past for ideological inspiration - a combination of Catholic, nationalistic and fascist ideologies, all of which, in their opinion, stand in opposition to the "cancer" of modernism.

 Casapound, which looks at tradition more as a changing concept than on the antidote of modernity, includes progressive [in the good sense, it would be worth adding quotes, but not supporting the same-sex marriages and abortions with a radical form nationalism.
 They declare their commitment to democracy, although they named themselves in honor of Ezra Pound, an emigrated poet and critic who, in a rage from usury and capitalism in the United States, went to fascist Italy and declared full support to Adolf Hitler, defining him as "a saint who "destroyed himself" with his anti-Semitism.
 A more modern approach Casapound to the past and denial of racial ideologies means less stigmatization of the media.
 Regarding several events, his representatives were invited to such mainstream Italian TV channels as A7, taking part in a debate with the famous left-wing Italian-Jewish journalist Enrico Mentana.
-Casapound is also a fairly secular movement, which can be put in opposition to the strict Catholicism of Forza Nuova.
+Casapound it is also a rather secular movement, which can be set up as opposed to the strict Forza Nuova Catholicism.

 It is important to note that fascism was not openly religious ideology.
 His main intellectual defenders and founding fathers, including Julius Evola [here they certainly are not right, Evola, although he played a significant role in the ideological design of the regime at that time, had nothing to do with the very foundation of the ideology that he criticized in many ways. ] and Mussolini were anti-Christians [also incorrect - Evola favored Christianity in opposition to modernism, and Mussolini passed from the early secularism to clericalism.]
 So religion has always been a controversial topic for the fascists: what is more important, religion or nation?
 Should the tradition be based on order, understand in Christian, or in Roman and Greek pagan keys, which made ancient civilizations great?
 Fascist ideologies may include various internal discrepancies that can lead their various adepts to accept seemingly completely opposite positions.
 In general, their main intention is to protect the nation in its entirety and historicity.

-"Generation of Identity" declares a more detailed look at the past, rather than positioning oneself as fascists or anti-fascists.
-Lorenzo Fiato calls modern fascists "nostalgic"; they look at the early 1920-s to solve the problems of our time.
-"In reality, fascism and nationalism are modernist concepts.
-They come from Jacobinism, and certainly are not traditionalist, "he declares.
-The view of the "Generation of Identity" on the tradition is complex, and almost unrealistic for easy definition.
-For example, their position at the place of women in society includes both the heroic descriptions of women warriors of Sparta and the more traditional views of women as housewives.
-"The role of women can not be described in one word," as one of their female activists said.
-They consider themselves non-religious, but also oppose secularism and atheism, acting instead for a form of "spirituality" that can range from paganism to Christianity.
+"Generation of Identity" declares a more detailed view of the past, rather than positioning oneself as fascists or anti-fascists.
+Lorenzo Fiato calls modern fascists "nostalgic"; they look to the early 1920s to solve the problems of modern times.
+“In reality, both fascism and nationalism are modernist concepts.
+They come from Jacobinism, and they are definitely not traditionalist, ”he says.
+The look of the “Generation of Identity” at the tradition is complex, and almost unreal for easy definition.
+For example, their position on the place of women in society includes, like heroic descriptions of female warriors of Sparta, as well as more traditional views of a woman as a housewife.
+“The role of a woman cannot be described in one word,” as one of their female activists said.
+They see themselves as non-religious, but they also oppose secularism and atheism, instead advocating a form of “spirituality” that can vary from paganism to Christianity.

 Organization and propaganda